up

 Even today, the irritation is fatal for student training.
 Open any book on neural networks: The introduction contains the biology of nerve cells, followed by the theories of artificial neural networks - which apart from threshold values ??and integrators with neural networks have nothing in common.

-6. Wandering interference integrals - zoom
+6. Wandering Interference Integrals - Zoom

 Survival in the animal kingdom is directly linked to the concept of recognition, think of ways to food or watering places, the visual distinction between poisonous plants and food, between cliffs and steps, between friend and foe, between large and small.
 Recognizable optical features, however, are subject to changes in distance and consequent constant changes in size and shape.